vitalets/playwright-bdd/docs/writing-steps/hooks.md

 });
 ```

-> Note that you can access built-in fixtures via `this` as well, e.g. `this.testInfo`.
+> Note that you can access built-in fixtures via `this` context, e.g. `this.testInfo`.

 ### Custom World